joyent/conch-api/Conch/docs/vison.md

 * netbox
 * device42
 * Commerical CMMS (e.g., Fiix)
+* GitHub Metal Cloud

 ## Components

 ### API

 Conch's core is its REST API.
+The API is documented [here](https://conch.joyent.us/doc).

 It exposes basic CRUD for all resources we know how to manage:

 * Users
 * Workspaces